TISUnion/PrimeBackup/docs/config.md

 within the [storage root](#storage_root) periodically, just in case something wrong happens

 Database backups are stored with the `.tar.xz` format, and won't take up much space

+#### backup.max_amount

+The maximum number of database backup files to keep

+The backup job will delete old database backup files whose names match `db_backup_YYYYMMDD_HHMMSS.tar.xz`.
+It keeps the latest `max_amount` files by the timestamp parsed from the file name.
+Set `max_amount` to `0` or a negative value to keep all database backup files

+- Type: `int`
+- Default: `100`

 #### compact_pack